decadevs/week-2-qa-task-bubykay/README.md

 2. **Blackbox Testing Technique (Specification-based Technique)** This does not use any information regarding the international structure of the component or system to be tested.
 3. **Experienced- based technique**
-    This are testing performed performed by on tester experience.
+    This are testing performed based on tester's experience.

 #### **Types of Testing Techniques**